sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Methods/topic-sqrt2-2-writing-methods.rst

    hypotenuse.

-   One common use for the Pythagorean theorem is to calculate the length of ladder you will need to reach the balcony of your beloved, given that their cruel parents have locked them in a tower surrounded by a moat.
+   One common use for the Pythagorean theorem is to calculate the length of ladder you will need to reach the window of your beloved, given that their cruel parents have locked them in a tower surrounded by a moat.
 The ladder will be the hypotenuse of a triangle whose legs are the height of the window of your beloved’s room in the tower and the width of the moat since you have